proxmox/proxmox-backup/docs/tape-backup.rst

 Terminology
 -----------

-:Tape Labels: are used to uniquely indentify a tape.
+:Tape Labels: are used to uniquely identify a tape.
 You normally use some sticky paper labels and apply them on the front of the cartridge.
 We additionally store the label text magnetically on the tape (first file on tape).